Feuerwerk/kryococoa/README.md

 	}

-To notify KryoCocoa about the generic types on the objective-c side you must provide a static method named *<name of property>Generics* returning a NSArray with the two Class-objects, *JInteger* and *NSString* in this case.
+To notify KryoCocoa about the generic types on the objective-c side you must provide a static method named *&lt;name of property&gt;Generics* returning a NSArray with the two Class-objects, *JInteger* and *NSString* in this case.

 *OtherBean.h*